Run Service

 Workload Policy Management

 Workload Policies enable you to balance the workload on Control-M resources and hosts.
-A Workload Policy groups together any number of jobs and enforces workload rules that limit resource usage by those jobs during specific time periods.
-You can manage the definitions of Workload Policies through a JSON file (separate from the JSON file used to define jobs and other objects).
+A Workload Policy groups together jobs and enforces workload rules that limit resource usage by those jobs during specific time periods.
+You can manage the definitions of Workload Policies with a JSON file.
+This JSON file is separate from the file that defines jobs and other objects.
 For more information about defining Workload Policies, see Workload Policies Reference.
 For more general information about workload policies, see Workload Policy Definition.

 The following API commands enable you to manage Workload Policies: